 Make a point of setting up team review meetings to assess how successful your talent acquisitions strategies are in practice.
 Compiling a plan and implementing it is one thing, but whether it’s actually successful is an entirely different story.
 Digital recruitment makes for easy analysis.
-Utilize all data-driven recruitment sources to identify shortfalls and weakness and optimize your processes.
+Utilize all data-driven recruitment sources to identify shortfalls and weaknesses and optimize your processes.
 Harness predictive hiring to forecast potential successes and eliminate failure.

 Recruitment today is fast-paced and exciting.
 If you’re feeling frustrated, it’s likely because you haven’t yet embraced the massive potential of HR tech.
 Research and explore the options available to you that will bring you onto the same level as candidate and employee expectations.

 There are systems and integrated apps for every industry, no matter the type or the size of your company.
 Embrace change in human resources recruitment, implement appropriate talent acquisition strategies and watch your business soar to new heights.